 Skip to Content

-The Natwest Reward bank account is a current account that pays you monthly and gives you extra benefits for being a member.
-But is it worth it, and how does it compare to its rivals?
-Take a look at this review to find out more.
+The NatWest Reward bank account is a current account that pays you monthly and gives you extra benefits for being a member.
+But how does it work and is it worth it?

 Natwest Reward bank account